criblio/appscope/website/src/pages/docs/working-with.md

 ![CLI vs. Library Decision Tree](./images/decision-tree.png)

-### Env Vars, Flags, `ldscope`, and the Config File
+### The Config File, Env Vars, Flags, and `ldscope`

 AppScope's ease of use stems from its flexible set of controls:

-* The AppScope library provides an extensive set of environment variables which control settings like TBD foo and bar.

-* Although you cannot set environment variables in the CLI, the CLI provides flags which override or substitute for certain environment variables.

 * AppScope's configuration file, `scope.yml`, can be invoked from either the CLI or the library.

+* The AppScope library provides an extensive set of environment variables which control settings like metric verbosity and event destinations.
+Environment variables override config file settings.

-* Finally, AppScope provides the `ldscope` utility, which offers a more convenient way to work with the library in some situations.
+* Finally, AppScope provides the `ldscope` utility, whose uses include loading the AppScope library into Go executables.

 We'll see how to use these methods in their respective contexts, namely [CLI](/docs/cli-using) and [library](/docs/library-using) usage.